oliviawestmacottssw/SSW.Rules.Content/categories/software-development/rules-to-better-crm-for-developers.md

 - do-you-turn-off-auto-update-on-your-servers

 ---
-Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see. ​
+Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit ​[Microsoft Customer Relationship Management CRM | SSW Consulting Sydney, Brisbane & Melbourne](http&#58;//www.ssw.com.au/ssw/Consulting/MicrosoftCRM.aspx)​ [​](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.​​​
+If you still need help, visit [Microsoft Customer Relationship Management CRM | SSW Consulting Sydney, Brisbane & Melbourne](http&#58;//www.ssw.com.au/ssw/Consulting/MicrosoftCRM.aspx) [](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.